2019 Conference: Public Spaces, Private Lives

 How Hidden Narratives Challenge Authority (3)

-We are particularly interested to hear about the impact of digital technologies on your research subject, data collection, methodology or approach to collaborative working.
-As usual, we welcome contributions from a broad range of subjects, from those working across disciplinary boundaries, and from other universities as well as our own.
-Registration is open at Eventbrite and all places are free.
+We were particularly interested to hear about the impact of digital technologies on presenters’ research subject, data collection, methodology or approach to collaborative working.
+As usual, we welcomed contributions from a broad range of subjects, from those working across disciplinary boundaries, and from other universities as well as our own.
+You can see a few photos from the day below.